When considering an Intensive English Program (IEP) in the United States, the best piece of advice we can offer is to plan ahead!

 Some institutions in the United States offer conditional admission to their academic programs.
 Applicants whose academic or professional qualifications are very good, but whose English language skills need improvement, may be offered conditional admission.
 This does not automatically mean they have been accepted into the academic programs offered by the college or university.

-Before being granted full admission and being permitted to enroll in academic courses, students who receive conditional admission must complete additional English language courses or submit an acceptable score from a standardized English language proficiency test, such as the TOEFL or IELTS, and submit any other remaining requirements as indicated in the conditional letter of admission.
+Students who receive offers of “conditional admission” to a college or university may be required to complete additional English language training or submit English language proficiency and/or academic test scores, as well as any other requirements indicated in the offer of conditional admission.
 Some international students may also be required to take English language placement tests after they arrive on campus.
 Based on the results of those tests, students then enroll in their regular programs of study and/or they may need to enroll in additional English language courses.